biogeospatial/Biodiverse_publication_list/InstallationLinuxSource.md

   ##  but if you are using perlbrew:
   perlbrew install-cpanm

-  ## Now install (most of ) the rest of the dependencies
+  ## Now install (most of) the rest of the dependencies
   ##  Assuming you have unpacked or git cloned the files to ~/biodiverse
   cd ~/biodiverse
   cpanm --installdeps .

+  #  These are needed for the GUI
+  #  Gtk2 has test failures that do not affect Biodiverse
+  #  so we skip its tests.
+  cpanm --notest Gtk2
+  cpanm Gnome2::Canvas
+  cpanm HTTP::Tiny
+  cpanm Browser::Start
+  cpanm IO::Socket::SSL

   ## If you are using Biodiverse 3.1 or earlier
   cpanm Task::Biodiverse::NoGUI
   cpanm Task::Biodiverse

   ## some libs to make Biodiverse go faster if present
-  ## but don't worry if they do not install cleanly.
+  ## but don't worry if they do not install cleanly, the system will work without them.
-  ## Panda::Lib does not install on Windows, so is not in the dep list
+  ## Panda::Lib does not install on Windows so is not in the dep list
   ## cpanm Panda::Lib
   cpanm Data::Recursive
   ##  Biodiverse::Utils is not yet on cpan